RubenKelevra/Tuya-thermostatic-valve/README.md

 # Tuya-thermostatic-valve
-automation documentation for better temperture control, with an external temperature probe
+automation documentation for better temperture control, with an external temperature probe / window contact

 # prerequisites